RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 <img width="1498" alt="Screenshot 2024-12-30 at 00 58 33" src="https://github.com/user-attachments/assets/4933240f-efa7-475b-b1fa-b32758e3504c" />

 ## Credits and Acknowledgments
 The Solax interactions are possible due to work published by @Colin Robbins and @Kamil Baczkowicz.
+I've tried to simplify things by putting their work into a package.
+Essentially it becomes a building block for my automations and dashboards.
 Suggested reading:
 <ol>
 <li>https://community.home-assistant.io/t/solax-x1-hybrid-g4-worked-example/499362
 </li>